barbosaigor/april/README.md

 **April is under construction**

 April proposes improve resilience in microservices architectures.
-It does chaos testing by randomly shutting down nodes, taking into account their importance.
+It does chaos testing by randomly shutting down services, taking into account their importance.
 April is a CLI tool, being possible to either run chaos testing or others tools, such as 'server' which hosts an API for remote access to the chaos test.
-The selection algorithm firstly picks K nodes, then it picks N dependencies on those nodes.
-Heavy nodes are more likely to be picked.
+The selection algorithm firstly picks K services, then it picks N dependencies on those services.
+Heavy services are more likely to be picked.
 It's important that Chaos Server is running to terminate instances.

 ## Tools
 Chaos test.
 Need a running 'chaos server' to terminate instances.
 -f configuraion file path (Default is conf.yml)
--n number of nodes to choose
+-n maximum number of services to choose
 -c chaos server endpoint (Default is localhost:7071)
 -u username for chaos server auth
 -s password for chaos server auth